cyrilondon/rover-project/rover-model/README.md

  So that calling the *turn* method on the `Rover` will just delegate the required behavior to the underlying `Orientation`

-More precisely, as we will see further down in the section `Event-Driven Architecture` this will be possible by building a `Domain Event` with the new orientation  *orientation.turnXXX* and applying this `Event` to the `Rover`
+More precisely, as we will see further down in the section [Event-Driven Architecture](#event-driven-architecture), this will be possible by building a `Domain Event` with the new orientation  *orientation.turnXXX* and applying this `Event` to the `Rover`

  ```java